fwup-home/fwup/README.md

   -c   Create the firmware update
   -d <Device file for the memory card>
-  -f <fwupdate.conf> Specify the firmware update configuration file -i <input.fw> Specify the input firmware update file (Use - for stdin) -l   List the available tasks in a firmware update -m   Print metadata in the firmware update
+  -f <fwupdate.conf> Specify the firmware update configuration file -g Generate firmware signing keys (fwup-key.pub and fwup-key.priv) -i <input.fw> Specify the input firmware update file (Use - for stdin) -l   List the available tasks in a firmware update -m   Print metadata in the firmware update
   -n   Report numeric progress
   -o <output.fw> Specify the output file when creating an update (Use - for stdout) -q   Quiet
-  -t <task> Task to apply within the firmware update package -v   Verbose
+  -s <keyfile> A private key file for signing firmware updates -t <task> Task to apply within the firmware update -v   Verbose
-  -y   Accept automatically found memory card when applying a firmware update
+  -y   Accept automatically found memory card when applying a firmware update -z   Print the memory card that would be automatically detected and exit

 Examples: